benauby11/Unbeatable-AI-TicTacToe/README.md

 ## How It Works
-The AI uses the Minimax algorithm, a backtracking algortihm commonly used in decision-making and game theory.
-Minimax works by using DFS to explore all possible moves, choosing the move that maximizes the chances of winning (or minimizes the chances of losing, epending on whose turn it is).
+The AI uses the Minimax algorithm, a backtracking algorithm commonly used in decision-making and game theory.
+Minimax works by using DFS to explore all possible moves, choosing the move that maximizes the chances of winning (or minimizes the chances of losing, depending on whose turn it is).

 To improve the efficiency of the algorithm, alpha-beta pruning is applied.
 This reduces the number of moves that the algorithm needs to check by eliminating branches that are guaranteed to be worse than previously explored options.